datalab-org/datalab/INSTALL.md

 ### `pydatalab` server installation

 The instructions in this section will leave you with a running JSON API on your host machine.
-This can hypothetically be used entirely independently (and hopefully increasingly ergonomically) from the web front-end.
+This can hypothetically be used entirely independently from the web front-end through the JSON API.

 1. Install `pipenv` on your machine.
     - Detailed instructions for installing `pipenv`, `pip` and Python itself can be found on the [`pipenv` website](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
-    - We recommend you install `pipenv` from PyPI (with `pip install pipenv` or `pip install --user pipenv`) for the Python distribution of your choice (in a virtual environment or otherwise).
-This is distinct from the virtual environment that `pipenv` itself will create for the `pydatalab` package.
+    - We recommend you install `pipenv` from PyPI (with `pip install pipenv` or `pip install --user pipenv`) for the Python distribution of your choice (in a virtual environment or otherwise). `pipenv` will be used to create its own virtual environment for installation of the `pydatalab` package.
 1. Set up MongoDB.
     1. Install the free MongoDB community edition (full instructions on the [MongoDB website](https://docs.mongodb.com/manual/installation/)).
         * For Mac users, MongoDB is available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
         - You can alternatively run the MongoDB via Docker using the config in this package with `docker-compose up mongo` (see further instructions [below](#deployment-with-docker).
-        * If you wish to view the database directly, MongoDB has several GUIs, e.g. [MongoDB Compass](https://www.mongodb.com/products/compass) or [RoboMongo](https://robomongo.org/).
+        * If you wish to view the database directly, MongoDB has several GUIs, e.g. [MongoDB Compass](https://www.mongodb.com/products/compass) or [Studio 3T](https://robomongo.org/).
-        - For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you use the site).
+        - For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you run the `pydatalab` server).
     1. In MongoDB, create a database called "datalabvue" ([further instructions on the MongoDB website](https://www.mongodb.com/basics/create-database)).
         - You can do this with the `mongo` shell (`echo "use datalabvue" | mongo`) or with Compass.
 1. Install the `pydatalab` package.